 Why smoothies with fruits and vegetables are worth making

 First, smoothies are fast.
 With a few freezer staples, you can go from zero to breakfast in under five minutes.
-That speed matters because consistency beats perfection, and the easier the habit, the more you’ll keep it.
+That speed matters because consistency beats perfection, and the easier the habit, the more likely you’ll keep it.

 Third, smoothies can support hydration.
 They’re mostly water from fruit plus your liquid base.
 If you’re the type who forgets to drink water until lunchtime, a smoothie can quietly help.